 Some old income taxes

 If your average income falls below the state median income, it means you pass what’s called the Chapter 7 Means Test.
-If you “pass” the Means Test, you are typically eligible for a bankruptcy discharge under Chapter 7.
-However, if you “fail” the first section of the Means Test, you may still qualify to file a Chapter 7 case.
+If you pass the Means Test, you are typically eligible for a bankruptcy discharge under Chapter 7.
+But even if you fail the first section of the Means Test, you may still qualify to file a Chapter 7 case.

-So, What Happens if I Don’t Pass the Chapter 7 Means Test?
+What happens if I don’t pass the Chapter 7 Means Test?

-If you do not qualify for debt relief under Chapter 7, there are a couple things to consider.
+If you don't qualify for debt relief under Chapter 7, there are a couple of things to consider.
 You can try talking to a lawyer to make sure you don’t qualify.
 If not, you might consider filing for Chapter 13.

-In very few cases does a Chapter 13 debtor repay 100 percent of his or her credit card debt.
-In most cases, the debtor pays a small percentage of the credit card debt to his or her creditors.
+In very few cases does a Chapter 13 debtor repay all their credit card debt.
+In most cases, the debtor pays a small percentage of their credit card debt to their creditors.
 Once the debtor completes the Chapter 13 plan, the remaining credit card debt is discharged.

-Can I File a Chapter 7 Bankruptcy Case Without an Attorney?
+Can I File Chapter 7 Bankruptcy Without an Attorney?

-You can file a bankruptcy case without an attorney and although it’s great to have an attorney, it’s not always necessary.
-If you can’t afford to hire a lawyer, check if you're eligible to use Upsolve's free web app to prepare your bankruptcy forms
+That said, you can file a bankruptcy case without an attorney.
+Although it’s great to have an attorney, it’s not always necessary.
+If you can’t afford to hire a lawyer, check if you're eligible to use Upsolve's free web app to prepare your bankruptcy forms.

 Get Help Filing a Chapter 7 Case Without Paying an Attorney Fee

-Although it can seem complicated, many people who file for Chapter 7 have a pretty straightforward cases.
-In these easier cases, it usually makes sense to file on your own but just get help with the paperwork.
+Although it can seem complicated, many people who file for Chapter 7 have pretty straightforward cases.
+In these easier cases, it usually makes sense to file on your own and just get help with the paperwork.

 By filing a Chapter 7 bankruptcy case, you can get rid of credit card debt while protecting your property.
-However, you need to qualify for Chapter 7 by having income that is below the average median income in your state.
+But you need to qualify for Chapter 7 by having an income that is below the average median income in your state.
 If you have a simple case, Upsolve can help you file for free.